HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor Segmentation in CT Imaging: Related Works

+For example, Liu et al. \cite{liu2024s2da} introduced the S2DA-Net, which incorporates a double-branched encoder with a group of multi-head cross-attention aggregation modules to improve accuracy for liver tumors.
+The model achieved 69.4\% Dice per case and 80.0\% global Dice on LiTS2017 and 3D-IRCADb, respectively.
+In another work, Cheng et al. \cite{cheng2024eg} proposed an edge-guided segmentation network, EG-UNETR, by synthesizing TransBridge (TB) and a feature semantic enhancement module.
+The TB utilized multi-head position-aware attention and fusion attention to facilitate the integration of cross-level and multiscale contextual feature fusion.
+The model scored Dice scores of 84.45\% and 85.01\% on the LiTS2017 and 3D-IRCADb, respectively.
+Metaheuristic algorithm and multiscale hybrid attention models are also popular in other segmentation tasks \cite{wan2025virus}.
+For instance, Wan et al. \cite{wan2025mhaed} proposed MHAED-Net that builds an encoder-decoder network with the convolution normalization activation block for efficient segmentation.
 Similarly, Kuang et al. \cite{kuang2024adaptive} developed an innovative multiphase channel stacked dual attention module called MCDA, which captures essential semantic information across different phases.
 The model achieved a Dice score of 79.22\%.
-On the other hand, Wang et al. \cite{wang2024sbcnet} proposed SBCNet which incorporates a contextual encoding module to identify tumor variability through the use of a multiscale adaptive kernel, and a boundary enhancement to improve boundary perception by integrating contour learning with the Sobel operator; SBCNet scored a Dice of 82.5\%.
-In another study, DJ et al. \cite{dj2024liver} proposed G-Unet, which is capable of incorporating other models such as CNN, residual networks (ResNets) and densely connected convolutional neural networks (DenseNet) into the general U-Net framework.
+On the other hand, Wang et al. \cite{wang2024sbcnet} proposed SBCNet, which incorporates a contextual encoding module to identify tumor variability through the use of a multiscale adaptive kernel, and a boundary enhancement to improve boundary perception by integrating contour learning with the Sobel operator; SBCNet scored a Dice of 82.5\%.
+In another study, Deepak et al. \cite{dj2024liver} proposed G-Unet, which is capable of incorporating other models such as CNN, residual networks (ResNets), and densely connected convolutional neural networks (DenseNet) into the general U-Net framework.
 G-Unet reached a global Dice of 72.9\%.
-Finally, Hu et al. \cite{hu2025msml} introduced MSML-AttUNet, a hierarchical attention network that leverages multilayer dilated convolutions for multiscale feature extraction and expands the receptive field for richer contextual representation; it achieved a DSC of 87.74\%.
-Attention U-Net \cite{oktay2018attention} introduces spatial attention mechanisms to focus on salient features, improving boundary delineation.
-However, it lacks dynamic modulation based on feature activity, a gap we address using our biologically inspired Synaptic Plasticity Module.
-TransUNet \cite{zhang2021deeprecs} and Swin UNETR \cite {hatamizadeh2021swin} leverage transformers to model global context, improving long-range dependency capture.
-Nevertheless, they operate in Euclidean space and fail to capture the hierarchical spatial relationships of anatomical structures; this is precisely where our Hyperbolic Convolution Layer excels by embedding features in a non-Euclidean geometric space.
+In another paper, Zhang et al. \cite{zhang2022decoupled} introduced the Decoupled Pyramid Correlation Network (DPC-Net), which uses a Pyramid Feature Encoder to extract multi-level features and decouples them along spatial and semantic dimensions.
+The network employed Spatial and Semantic Correlation modules to capture feature correlations, achieving a Dice score of 76.4\% on the LiTS dataset.
+Finally, Hu et al. \cite{hu2025msml} introduced MSML-AttUNet, a hierarchical attention network that utilizes multilayer dilated convolutions for multiscale feature extraction and expands the receptive field for richer contextual representation; it achieved a Dice score of 87.74\%.